Home Healthy Aging 5 High Calorie Breakfasts to Gain Weight

 Protein Foods

 High protein foods will increase your muscle mass and rebuild all the tissues of your body.
-Thus, protein is good to consume when you have lost weight all over, either due to the normal aging process or from diseases and their treatments such as chemotherapy and radiation.
+Thus, protein is good to consume when you have lost weight all over, either due to the normal aging process or from diseases and their associated treatments such as chemotherapy and radiation.

 Fat Foods